SwatDoge/SOTTQKD2/docs/unmerged/api/GAME/SCENE.md

     {}              # obj additional data
 );
 ```
+### 3D models and Polygons
 :::warning
+- Only .obj and .gltf are supported for 3d models.
-- You can not change opacity of 3d models in krunker after you have spawned them
+- You can not change opacity of 3d models in krunker after you have spawned them.
-- Texture changing does not work on 3d models
+- Texture changing does not work on 3d models.
 - In update 5.4.2 most encodings were removed from krunker.
-Keep this in mind when using textureEncoding
+Keep this in mind when using textureEncoding.
-- alwaysRender does not work
+- `alwaysRender` does not work.
-- Textures do not work on addCustom verts
+- Textures do not work on addCustom verts.
 :::
-### 3D assets and Polygons

 ```krunkscript
 # Add an asset to the scene
 obj asset = GAME.SCENE.addAsset(